Dacron mesh tray and cancellous bone in reconstruction of mandibular defects. | Canada Hyperbarics Skip to main content

 What They Found

-Successful, functional mandibles were achieved in all 7 patients with traumatic defects or benign tumors.
+Successful, functional mandibles were achieved in all 7 patients with traumatic defects or benign tumours.
 Among 10 patients with squamous cell carcinoma, 8 had successful reconstruction, and 2 of 3 patients with osteoradionecrosis also had successful outcomes.

 What This Means for Canadian Patients